fbpx

 For Gorgeous Views: Sirmione’s Castle

-The Scaliger Castle is a 13th-century fortress and castle comissioned by the Della Scala family of Verona.
+The Scaliger Castle is a 14th century fortress commissioned by the Della Scala family of Verona.
 It is surrounded by water that stands at attention on the southern tip of the historic city center.
 The castle is known for being one of the best-conserved castles in Italy, but we love it because a turquoise moat surrounds it, and you can climb the steep steps for an incredible panorama of Lake Garda.

 For Roman Ruins: The Grottoes Of Catullus